 Catecholaminergic polymorphic ventricular tachycardia (CPVT) is a condition characterized by an abnormal heart rhythm (arrhythmia).
-As the heart rate increases in response to physical activity or emotional stress, it can trigger an abnormally fast and irregular heartbeat called ventricular tachycardia.
+As the heart rate increases in response to physical activity or emotional stress, it can trigger an abnormally fast heartbeat called ventricular tachycardia.
 Episodes of ventricular tachycardia can cause light-headedness, dizziness, and fainting (syncope).
 In people with CPVT, these episodes typically begin in childhood.

 If CPVT is not recognized and treated, an episode of ventricular tachycardia may cause the heart to stop beating (cardiac arrest), leading to sudden death.
 Researchers suspect that CPVT may be a significant cause of sudden death in children and young adults without recognized heart abnormalities.

 The prevalence of CPVT is estimated to be about 1 in 10,000 people.
 However, the true prevalence of this condition is unknown.

 CPVT most commonly results from mutations in two genes, RYR2 and CASQ2.
 RYR2 gene mutations cause about half of all cases, while mutations in the CASQ2 gene account for up to 5 percent of cases.
 Mutations in other genes are rare causes of the condition.

 The RYR2 and CASQ2 genes provide instructions for making proteins that help maintain a regular heartbeat.
 For the heart to beat normally, heart muscle cells called myocytes must tense (contract) and relax in a coordinated way.
 Both the RYR2 and CASQ2 proteins are involved in the movement of calcium within myocytes, which is critical for the regular contraction of these cells.